 - Never events: The word “never event” is an umbrella term used to describe a specific group of mistakes that should never occur.
 This term could refer to specific types of surgery mistakes, such as performing a surgical operation on the wrong part of the body.

-Medical mistakes have to meet certain criteria to be considered medical malpractice.
-An experienced medical malpractice attorney can help you make this determination if you or a loved one were harmed by a health care provider.
+Medical mistakes must meet certain criteria to be medical malpractice.
+Experienced medical malpractice attorneys can help you make this determination if you or a loved one were harmed by a health care provider.
 Our law firm could review the details of your case at no cost to help you determine whether medical malpractice occurred.
 If we determined that malpractice did occur, we could begin laying the groundwork to pursue damages against the doctor, hospital, health facility, or other parties.

-The majority of medical malpractice cases we handle are sent to us by lawyers who practice in other areas of law.
-These lawyers send us their clients because they understand that we are equipped to handle these complicated cases.
+How do we get most of our medical malpractice cases?
+Most of these cases come to us from fellow lawyers who practice in other areas of law.
+These lawyers send us their clients because they understand that we are can handle these complicated cases.

 We have investigated and handled matters involving virtually every medical specialty, including obstetrics, orthopedics, neurology, neurosurgery, gastroenterology, cardiology, radiology, general surgery, thoracic surgery, podiatry, hospital and nursing home care, chiropractic medicine, urology, ophthalmology, emergency medicine, internal medicine, diagnosis and treatment of cancer, dental, oral surgery, and medical product device litigation.

-If we are asked to look into a matter involving medical malpractice, we are required by Connecticut law to have the case analyzed by a physician or medical specialist before actually filing a lawsuit.
+What happens next if you ask us to look into a matter involving medical malpractice?
+Connecticut law requires us to have the case analyzed by a physician or medical specialist before actually filing a lawsuit.
 Pursuing these cases can be very expensive and protracted.
-However, as with most cases involving personal injuries, all costs are paid by us and are only charged to the client if we succeed in recovering a favorable settlement or judgment.
+However, as with most cases involving personal injuries, our law firm pays all costs.
+We then only charge the client if we succeed in recovering a favorable settlement or judgment.

 Walsh Woodard, LLC has a proven record of success helping victims of medical malpractice and their families.
 If you still have questions, check out our frequently asked questions or reach out to us on Facebook or Twitter.